Writing to Heal. Using journaling to transform your life

 Whichever camp you are in, you are right.

-This chapter looks at some of the things that might get in the way and an action plan for overcoming procrastination.
+This lecture looks at some of the things that might get in the way and an action plan for overcoming procrastination.

 I find my inspiration often comes at the oddest moments and not when I am poised fingers ready at my computer.